Highfill, Arkansas

 Highfill is a town in Benton County, Arkansas, United States.
-The population was 583 at the 2010 census.
+The population was 1,587 as of the 2020 census.
 It is home to the Northwest Arkansas National Airport, which serves all of the Northwest Arkansas region.
+In September 2023, officials of the airport voted to detach itself from the city over taxing and public service disputes.

 Geography

 Highfill is located in west-central Benton County at 36°16′14″N 94°19′30″W (36.270483, -94.325093).
 Arkansas Highway 12 passes through the town, leading northeast to Bentonville and Rogers and west to Gentry.
 The Northwest Arkansas National Airport occupies the eastern part of town.

 According to the United States Census Bureau, Highfill has a total area of 47.3 sqkm, of which 47.1 sqkm is land and 0.3 sqkm, or 0.58%, is water.